CashScript/cashscript/website/docs/language/contracts.md

 ```

 ### Control structures
-The only control structures in CashScript are `if` and `else` statements.
-This is due to limitations in the underlying Bitcoin Script which prevent loops, recursion, and `return` statements.
+The only control structures in CashScript are `if...else` statements.
+This is due to limitations in the underlying Bitcoin Script which prevents loops, recursion, and `return` statements.
 If-else statements follow usual semantics known from languages like C or JavaScript.

 :::note
 There is no implicit type conversion from non-boolean to boolean types.
 So `if (1) { ... }` is not valid CashScript and should instead be written as `if (bool(1)) { ... }`